MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 - [Microsoft Support | How to grant Exchange and Outlook mailbox permissions in Office 365 dedicated](https://support.microsoft.com/topic/how-to-grant-exchange-and-outlook-mailbox-permissions-in-office-365-dedicated-bac01b2c-08ff-2eac-e1c8-6dd01cf77287)

-**Do you have any recommendations for batches?**
+### Do you have any recommendations for batches?

 Do not exceed 2000 mailboxes per batch.
 We strongly recommend submitting batches two weeks prior to the cut-over date as there is no impact on the end users during synchronization.
 If you need guidance for mailboxes quantities over 50,000 you can reach out to the Engineering Feedback Distribution List at crosstenantmigrationpreview@service.microsoft.com.

-**What if I use Service encryption with Customer Key?**
+### What if I use Service encryption with Customer Key?

 The mailbox will be decrypted prior to moving.
 Ensure Customer Key is configured in the target tenant if it is still required.
 See [here](/microsoft-365/compliance/customer-key-overview) for more information.

-**What is the estimated migration time?**
+### What is the estimated migration time?

 To help you plan your migration, the table present [here](/exchange/mailbox-migration/office-365-migration-best-practices#estimated-migration-times) shows the guidelines about when to expect bulk mailbox migrations or individual migrations to complete.
 These estimates are based on a data analysis of previous customer migrations.
 Because every environment is unique, your exact migration velocity may vary.

 Do remember that this feature is currently in preview and the SLA, and any applicable Service Levels do not apply to any performance or availability issues during the preview status of this feature.

-**Protecting documents in the source tenant consumable by users in the destination tenant.**
+### Protecting documents in the source tenant consumable by users in the destination tenant.**

 Cross-tenant migration only migrates mailbox data and nothing else.
 There are multiple other options, which are documented in the following blog post that may help: <https://techcommunity.microsoft.com/t5/security-compliance-and-identity/mergers-and-spinoffs/ba-p/910455>

-**Can I have the same labels in the destination tenant as you had in the source tenant, either as the only set of labels or an additional set of labels for the migrated users depending on alignment between the organizations.**
+### Can I have the same labels in the destination tenant as you had in the source tenant, either as the only set of labels or an additional set of labels for the migrated users depending on alignment between the organizations.**

 Because cross-tenant migrations do not export labels and there is no way to share labels between tenants, you can only achieve this by recreating the labels in the destination tenant.

-**Do you support moving Microsoft 365 Groups?**
+### Do you support moving Microsoft 365 Groups?

 Currently the Cross-Tenant mailbox migrations feature does not support the migration of Microsoft 365 Groups.

-**Can a source tenant admin perform an eDiscovery search against a mailbox after the mailbox has been migrated to the new/target tenant?**
+### Can a source tenant admin perform an eDiscovery search against a mailbox after the mailbox has been migrated to the new/target tenant?

 No, after a cross tenant mailbox migration, eDiscovery against the migrated user's mailbox in the source does not work.
 This is because there is no longer a mailbox in the source to search against as the mailbox has been migrated to the target tenant and now belongs to the target tenant. eDiscovery, post mailbox migration can only be done in the target tenant (where the mailbox now exists).
 If a copy of the source mailbox needs to persist in the source tenant after migration, the admin in the source can copy the contents to an alternate mailbox pre migration for future eDiscovery operations against the data.

+### When will the destination MailUser be converted to a destination mailbox?
+Is it automatic by "completing" migration batch or is a manual step for conversion needed?

+The destination MailUser object is automatically converted to a mailbox after migration.

+### When will the source mailbox be converted to source MailUser?

+The conversion happens automatically after the migration process is complete.

+### At which step should I assign the Exchange Online license to destination MailUsers?
+Can be this done after the status of the migration batch is "synced" or after the conversion from MailUser to mailbox, or should it be assigned before starting the migration batch/sync process?

+This can be done before the migration is complete, but you should not assign a license prior to stamping the _ExchangeGuid_ attribute or the conversion of MailUser object to mailbox will fail and a new mailbox will be created instead.
+To mitigate this risk, it is best to wait until after the migration is complete, and assign licenses during the 30 day grace period.

+### Other than setting destination MailUser X509 address, is it necessary to add any other proxyAddress?

+The only thing that needs to be stamped on the MailUser is the _LegacyExchangeDN_ as an X500, and any other X500 addresses that are on the source mailbox.

 ## Known issues